stuartin/azdo-terraform/pipelines/README.md

 # Terraform

+**This is predominently designed to be ran against Hashicorp Terraform Cloud**

 This `deploy.yaml` template can be used to execute `terraform` plan and apply operations.
 It's designed so that a consumer pipeline can specify a dynamic list of environments where to deploy infrastructure.

 The first environment does not depend on anything, but all other environments must specify a `dependsOn` value.
 This controls the flow of pipeline stages during `terraform apply`.

+If the pipeline is trigger via a Pull Request, a summary of the changes will automatically be added as a comment.
+Subsequent plans will update the same comment.

 ## Parameters